 - 1.14 Day 14: Back to Bangkok & fly home

 - 2 Preparing for 2 weeks in Thailand

 Day 1: Arrive in Bangkok

-We spent our first few nights in Thailand at the SO Sofitel Bangkok.
-It was the perfect hotel to stay at for the start of our trip, very luxurious and with a rooftop pool that is the perfect place to chill after a long flight or to escape the Thai heat after a long day exploring Bangkok.
+It was the perfect hotel to stay at for the start of our trip.
+It’s very luxurious and with a rooftop pool, which is the perfect place to chill after a long flight, or to escape the Thai heat after a long day exploring Bangkok.

 Day 2: Explore the temples in Bangkok